zqhang/PointAD/README.md

 ## Main results

-> **We assume that only point cloud data is available during training.
+We assume that only point cloud data is available during training, which is practical for most real-world scenarios.
 However, if corresponding RGB data is available during inference, PointAD directly integrates this information for multimodal detection.

 ![visualization](./assets/visualization.png)